 How Secure is Your VPN?

-VPNs a Virtual Private Network (VPN) provide end-to-end network security which is particularly important when staff are accessing company systems remotely.
-Strong passwords and encryption must be mandatory and changed on a regular basis.
 We recommend using SharePoint to house business documents as you can easily set conditional access policies and to also utilise Azure Information Protection AIP which allows you to track and control who is accessing your data.
-AIP is a cloud-based solution that enables organisations to classify and protect documents and emails by applying specific labels to documents.
-Eg Highly confidential, accessible by certain personnel only, personal data

-Malware: The umbrella term for malicious software which can make a device unusable, steal data, assume control of a device or software and steal credentials.
+- Malware: The umbrella term for malicious software which can make a device unusable, steal data, assume control of a device or software and steal credentials.

-Ransomware: A type of malware which locks you out of your device or encrypts your data and claims it will let you back on once you’ve paid a ransom.
+- Ransomware: A type of malware which locks you out of your device or encrypts your data and claims it will let you back on once you’ve paid a ransom.
 However, this is no guarantee and ransoms can be huge.

-Phishing: An attack which disguises itself as a helpful or benign piece of information to trick users into clicking through to a malicious site or downloading a piece of malware.
+- Phishing: An attack which disguises itself as a helpful or benign piece of information to trick users into clicking through to a malicious site or downloading a piece of malware.
 Phishing can be conducted via text or social media but mostly occurs through business email.

 Cyber threats are constantly evolving to evade detection; It is no longer enough to have perimeter defences to defend against known attackers.
 In recent years we have witnessed RAA Ransomware, Petya, Bad Rabbit, Zepto and Locky.
 New forms, like the Glupteba malware are springing up every day.
-To protect against these attacks, businesses have to invest in sufficient monitoring and protection and be more proactive and adaptive in their approach to cyber security.
+To protect against these attacks, businesses have to invest in sufficient monitoring and protection and be more proactive and adaptive in their approach to remote work and cyber security.

 How to Strengthen Your Approach to Cyber Security With Your Remote Workforce